CorrelAid/plumberlama/README.md

     - holds one value per respondent

 # Survey Design Feedback
 - The fact that nothing is mandatory is not ideal (empty reponses possible)
 - there are basically two types of single choice (dropdown and radio buttons where only choice is possible), but they are the same in the data
 - gender is multiple choice (on purpose?)

-# Name ideas

-- Ceci n'est pas une pipe
-- Lama with one l
+# Followed Design Patterns/paradigms
+- Functional Programming
+  - declarative programming
+  - using pure functions that have no side effects (memory or I/O)
+  - explicit Data Flow
-- smoking lama
+- Contract Programming
+  - Pre-Conditions and Post-Conditions
-- plumber_lama
+- Data-Oriented Programming
+  - Separate data from code
+  - Represent data with generic data structures
-- pfeifenlama
+  - Data is immutable
-- lama_plumbing
+    - Keep Data Immutable
-- pipes of lama
+    - Data never changes after creation
--
+    - Modifications create new versions
+  - Separate data schema from representation

+ if_exists == "replace" should not be possible. either create or append. maybe rename this variable to something more fitting